 Keyword: cookies, peanut butter cookies, peanut butter,, small batch cookies, small batch peanut butter cookies

-Heat your oven to 375°F (190°C).
-Line a medium-sized baking sheet with a silicone baking mat or parchment paper.
+Heat the oven to 375°F (190°C).
+Line a medium baking sheet with parchment paper or a silicone baking mat.

-In a medium mixing bowl, cream together 2 1/2 tablespoons of sugar, brown sugar, peanut butter, softened butter, and the egg yolk until smooth and well combined.
+In a medium bowl, stir together 2 1/2 tablespoons granulated sugar, brown sugar, peanut butter, softened butter, and the egg yolk until smooth.

-Scoop out the dough using a tablespoon or cookie scoop and roll into balls.
-Place the balls on the prepared baking sheet, leaving about 2 inches of space between them.
+Scoop the dough using a tablespoon or cookie scoop and roll into balls.
+Place them about 2 inches apart on the prepared baking sheet.

-Pour the remaining sugar into a small bowl.
-Dip a fork into the sugar and gently press each dough ball to flatten slightly, creating a criss-cross pattern.
-Rotate the fork and press again to complete the design.
+Place the remaining sugar in a small bowl.
+Dip a fork into the sugar and gently press each dough ball, turning the fork to create a criss cross pattern.

-Place the baking sheet in the oven and bake for 8-10 minutes, or until the edges are set and lightly golden.
+Bake for 8 to 10 minutes, until the edges are set and lightly golden.

 Notes

-Measure Flour Correctly: For the best texture, gently spoon flour into a dry measuring cup, then level it off with a straight edge.
-Avoid scooping directly from the container, as this can pack the flour and make the cookies dense.
+Measure flour carefully: Spoon flour into a dry measuring cup and level it off.
+Scooping directly from the bag can pack in too much flour and make the cookies dense.

-Line Your Baking Sheet: Use parchment paper or a silicone baking mat for the best results.
-These prevent sticking and help the cookies bake evenly.
-Skip greasing the pan, as it can cause the cookies to spread too much.
+Line the baking sheet: Use parchment paper or a silicone baking mat to prevent sticking and promote even baking.
+Avoid greasing the pan, which can cause the cookies to spread.